hdShang/arxiv-daily/docs/cs-CV/2025-12-05/papers/251205927v1-world-models-that-know-when-they-dont-know-controllable-video-genera.md

 ---
 layout: default
-title: World Models That Know When They Don't Know: Controllable Video Generation with Calibrated Uncertainty
+title: "World Models That Know When They Don't Know: Controllable Video Generation with Calibrated Uncertainty"
 ---

 # World Models That Know When They Don't Know: Controllable Video Generation with Calibrated Uncertainty